professorfabio/RESTful-WS-Example/README.md

 c) retrieve the average salary, considering all the employees;

 d) update the README with documentation of the service´s API (all its endpoints and how to use them).

+## Note: Run the server and client on two separate machines in EC2